-Returns for the State
+Profitability and Returns for the State

 BND can also provide emergency financing that would otherwise have to be shouldered solely by state and local government.
 When the Red River valley underwent massive flooding in 1997, BND quickly established a $25 million line of credit for the City of Grand Forks, $12 million for the University of North Dakota in Grand Forks, and $25 million for state emergency management.
 It also set up a disaster relief loan program for families and businesses.
 Partly as result of this support, the Grand Forks economy recovered much more quickly than its sister city of East Grand Forks just across the river in Minnesota.

 - Video: Bank of North Dakota

 This 26-minute video, produced by Prairie Public Broadcasting, chronicles the bank’s history and current operations.

 See sections beginning at 6-09 for the portion of the code that establishes the bank and governs its operations.

 - Policy of the Bank of North Dakota

 Adopted in 1920, sets out the mission and purpose of the bank.